What Is an IPO? Meaning, GMP, Process & Investing in 2026

 • Setting the share price

-• Promoting the IPO to investors
+• Promoting the IPOs to investors

-Following an IPO all previous private company shares transform into public shares.
+Following an IPOs all previous private company shares transform into public shares.
 Stock market investors purchase and transact the recently issued stocks.
 Investors who began their stake in the company have the freedom to either retain their shares or cash out for earnings.

 Why Do Companies Go Public?